openjdk/jtreg/plugins/idea/README.md

 ### Dealing with bugs

 In the unfortunate case you run into a plugin bug, you will notice a red mark in the bottom right part of the IDE.
 If you click on that icon, you will have the ability to show the stack trace associated with the error (and you will also be offered the option of disabling the plugin).
 If you want to report a bug against the jtreg plugin, we recommend that you copy the stack trace along with the IDE log file (this can be found under `Help -> Show Log in Files`) and submit them along with a description of the experienced buggy behavior.
-Please forward such bug reports to `jtreg-dev@openjdk.java.net`.
+Please forward such bug reports to `jtreg-dev@openjdk.java.net`, or `ide-support-dev@openjdk.java.net`